Origin·

 • Overall recovery and regeneration

-Optimal activities: Sleep preparation, maintaining a dark, cool environment, and minimizing stimulation from screens or stress.
+Optimal activities: Sleep preparation, maintaining a dark, cool environment, and minimising stimulation from screens or stress.

 Testosterone Disrupting Factors